ryanwilsonperkin/cis3210/README.md

 There is no evaluation of user supplied values on the server-side, thus the system is not vulnerable to RCE.

+### Configuration Vulnerabilities

+Pylons ships with certain secret keys set by default.
+Since Pylons is an open source web framework, these values are known to attackers and will be used to exploit the server.
+To mitigate this, the initial values have been modified to be unknown to the attacker.
+Unfortunately, as previously mentioned, this project is also open-source and thus the new values are also known to an attacker.
+In a true production system, the production.ini file containing secret keys would be kept private.

 ### SQL Injection

 SQL injection attacks are mitigated by the proper use and implementation of the